rmaddy/RMPhoneFormat/README.md

     NSString *numberString = // the phone number to format NSString *formatedNumber = [fmt format:numberString];

+RMPhoneFormat can also be used to lookup a country's calling code:

+    RMPhoneFormat *fmt = [RMPhoneFormat instance];
+    NSString *callingCode = [fmt callingCodeForCountryCode:@"AU"]; // Australia - returns 61

 ##Notes

 See the comments in RMPhoneFormat.m for additional details.